intuiface/intuiface-cdk/libs/core/README.md

 - [Types](#types)
 - [Help](#help)
 ## Decorators
-In Intuiface Core, we use [typescript decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) to manage Properties, Triggers and Actions into Intuiface Composer.
+In Intuiface Core, we use [TypeScript decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) to manage Properties, Triggers and Actions in Intuiface Composer.

 ### Property

-The `@Property` decorator allows you to declare a new property with :
+The `@Property` decorator enables you to declare a new property with:
 ```ts
 /**
  * Name of the property displayed in Composer.